turbot/steampipe-plugin-oci/docs/tables/oci_logging_search.md

 **Important notes:**

 - By default, this table will provide data for the last 24hrs.
-You can give the `timestamp` value in the below ways to fetch data in a range.
-The examples below can guide you.
+You can pass the `timestamp` value in the following ways to fetch data in a range.

   - timestamp >= ‘2023-03-11T00:00:00Z’ and timestamp <= ‘2023-03-15T00:00:00Z’
   - timestamp between ‘2023-03-11T00:00:00Z’ and ‘2023-03-15T00:00:00Z’
-  - timestamp >= now() - interval '7 days' (The data will be fetched for last 7 days)
+  - timestamp >= now() - interval '7 days' (The data will be fetched for the last 7 days)
   - timestamp > ‘2023-03-15T00:00:00Z’ (The data will be fetched from the provided time to the current time)
   - timestamp < ‘2023-03-15T00:00:00Z’ (The data will be fetched from one day before the provided time to the provided time)